 How To Turn Yourself In

 for your arrest, or if you have to start your sentence, you really should do the right thing and turn yourself into the authorities.
 In the case of an outstanding warrant, go down to the jail, and tell someone that you think there may be an outstanding warrant for your arrest.
 The officer will verify that you have an outstanding arrest warrant, and if they verify that you have one, they will take you into custody and begin the intake process.
 When reporting to serve a sentence, report at the time and date that the sentence order or court paperwork states.
 Ensure that you aren’t late.
-Make sure that you only bring required items when you go, such as your drivers license or even state issued ID, prescription medication, as well as a official sentencing order.
+Make sure that you only bring required items when you go, such as your driver’s license or even state issued ID, prescription medication, as well as an official sentencing order.

 To have visitors, you have to list information about each visitor to the jail in advance of the visit.
 Your visitor’s names will be put in the visitation log as an Authorized visit.
 Each visitor must provide a photo ID when visiting.
 Any visitors arriving late or without a visiting order will not be able to attend visitation.